YanSong97/MAgent-demo/README.md

 IL: <img src = 'https://github.com/YanSong97/MAgent-demo/blob/main/plot/double-20x20-IL.gif' width = 400>  PS: <img src = https://github.com/YanSong97/MAgent-demo/blob/main/plot/double-20x20-PSdqn.gif width = 400>

 We can rougly see a sign of ‘besige’ and 'escape'.

+## Against fixed policy opponent

+A more complext env, for example, when blue team follows some attack rules: if opponents are within attackable range, then attack,  otherwise act randomly, it put red team agents initially at a disadvantage as the blue team agents will dominate the battle during early stage of training.